Listen to this article.

 You have your own experience with perinatal loss.
 How has your experience shaped the quality of care that you provide to the families you serve?

-I think my personal experiences complement my professional knowledge, because I know the profound impact loss, grief, and uncertainty can have from having experienced it versus having read or just learned about it.
-I know there is a need for what I do, because I have personally lived that need.
-I also think my personal experiences help me to be more empathetic and understanding.
+I think my personal experiences complement my professional knowledge because I know the profound impact loss, grief, and uncertainty can have from having experienced it versus having read or just learned about it.
+I know there is a need for what I do because I have personally lived that need.
+I also think my personal experiences helped me to be more empathetic and understanding.
 Grief doesn’t always make sense, and having lived through that, I can understand the complicated and sometimes confusing emotions of the parents I help – I had them, too.

 As both a bereaved mother and a trained professional, what advice do you have for parents facing a prenatal diagnosis of a life-limiting condition and the loss of their child?

-The advice I always give to parents is to not be afraid to make memories.
-I would like parents to know that never once have I heard a mom or dad say “I wish we had made less memories.
+The advice I always give to parents is not to be afraid to make memories.
+I would like parents to know that I have never once heard a mom or dad say, “I wish we had made fewer memories.
 I wish we hadn’t made that a priority.”
 All too often, I hear that they wish they had made more memories.
 Don’t be afraid to prioritize that.

 WHO WE ARE